-During Spring Quarter 2017 the Department of English will offer a quarter-length version of its highly successful program of study in London.
-We have found that by keeping our program size to 30, by tailoring our courses to what is immediately capable of being seen in London and in England, and by asking students to participate actively, everyone emerges feeling that the experience was richer for them, as students, as tourists, as people.
+During Spring Quarter 2018 the Department of English will offer a quarter-length version of its highly successful program of study in London.
+By keeping our program size to 30, and tailoring our courses to what is immediately capable of being seen in London and in England, and by asking students to participate actively, the student emerges feeling that the experience is culturally, socially, and educationally richer--as students, as resident-tourists, and as informed citizens.

-The program consists of four courses totaling 20 credits: "London’s Contemporary Theater," taught by Professor John Webster of the UW Department of English, “Representing London: Writing and the Experience of Place,” taught by Professor Anis Bawarshi of the UW Department of English, “Contemporary Britain," taught by Professor Michael Fosdal, and "Art, Architecture, and Society" taught by Professor Peter Buckroyd.
-Professors Buckroyd and Fosdal are both British faculty who are experienced teachers of American students.
-(Students will normally enroll for 15 of the available 20 credits.)
+The program consists of four courses totaling 20 credits: "London Theater," taught by Dr. Laurie George of the UW Department of English; "Modernist London: The City as Text and Textile," taught by Professor Jessica Burstein of the UW Department of English (adjunct in Gender, Women and Sexuality Studies); "Contemporary Britain," taught by Professor Michael Fosdal; and "Art, Architecture, and Society" taught by Professor Peter Buckroyd.
+Professors Buckroyd and Fosdal are British faculty who are experienced teachers of American students.
+(Students normally enroll for 15 of the available 20 credits.)

 Students in the program will maintain their UW residency and any financial aid eligibility already established.
 Credits earned will be recorded on students' UW transcripts and apply directly to UW graduation requirements.
 Credits earned in the English courses may be used to satisfy requirements for the English major.